ThomasHepworth/analytical-platform-iam/README.md

 ### User creation

 Typically a dev or data engineer will need a user account.
-This is an IAM User in the Landing (AWS) account, with which you can [assume role]() into the other AP AWS accounts.
+This is an IAM User in the Landing (AWS) account, with which you can switch role [assume role]() into the other AP AWS accounts.

 To create yourself an IAM User, add a aws_iam_user resource to [users.tf](users.tf) e.g.: